Mooncake1988/GoldenNuggets/README.md

 - Lottie animations for smooth UI interactions
 - Shadcn/ui for beautiful, accessible components
 - OpenStreetMap for map tiles
-- The Cape Town community for inspiration
+- The Western Cape community for inspiration

 ---

-Built with ❤️ for Cape Town explorers
+Built with ❤️ for Western Cape explorers